THE ROSE CEREMONYPaddlin' the Prairies | On Regina's Mighty Shores

 What is the Rose Ceremony?

-Dragon boating is renowned for teaching and emphasising the value of teamwork, and promotes a healthy, active lifestyle which is important in the prevention of cancer.
+Dragon boating is renowned for teaching and emphasizing the value of teamwork and promotes a healthy, active lifestyle which is important in the prevention of cancer.
 For this reason, it is no coincidence that dragon boating is often synonymous with the cancer fight.

-Once the teams are in place on the water, a song they’ve chosen (When Pink is Just a Colour Again) will be played.
-It will be followed by a moment of silence as they place roses in the water as a memorial to all our cherished loved ones.
+At the conclusion of the Cancer Survivor Race the song “When Pink is Just a Colour Again” will be played, followed by a moment of silence as they place roses in the water as a memorial to all our cherished loved ones.

-There is also a trophy for the winning team in the cancer1 survivors’ category.
+There is also a trophy for the winning team in the cancer survivors’ category.

-The roses for the ceremony are provided by Wascana Flower Shoppe
+The roses for the ceremony are provided by Gale’s Florists

 An Inspiring Cancer Survivor Dragon Boat TeamRose Ceremony at the Regina Dragon Boat Festival